Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 - Belief that it does apply to you

-If you prefer to learn your lessons the hard way or if you believe that other people’s lessons don’t apply to you, feel free to stop reading now.
+If you prefer to learn your lessons the hard way or if you believe the lessons of others don’t apply to you, feel free to stop reading now.

-For those of you who want to save yourself some time, money and energy, here are some of my top life-changing insights that you might find helpful to consider:
+For those of you who want to save yourself some time, money and energy, here are my top life-changing insights:

 1. The effectiveness of your communication is measured by the feedback that you get.